Liberia: Biodiversity and conservation

 Illegal logging has increased in Liberia since the end of the Second Civil War in 2003.
 In 2012, President Sirleaf granted licenses to companies to cut down 58% of all the primary rainforest left in Liberia.
 After international protests, many of those logging permits were canceled.
 In September 2014, Liberia and Norway struck an agreement whereby Liberia ceased all logging in exchange for $150 million in development aid.
+Conservation work in the country has included activities by Conservation International Liberia linked to protected-area management and landscape initiatives in the southeast, including work associated with Sapo National Park and the Grebo forest landscape.

 Palm oil production has motivated deforestation of large swaths of Liberian rainforests.
 Industrial oil palm plantations boast lower levels of plant and animal biodiversity and have lower ecological and social values than the rainforests which they replace.
 These values include communal space, health, and ecological health.
 Industrial palm oil production often uses oil palm plants that are not native to Liberia, though native plants have been used in palm oil production, largely by indigenous or small-scale farmers.
 These changes have impacted the food supply and livelihoods of Liberian communities and households through depleting food sources and abilities of Liberians to acquire and sell natural resources.

 Liberia's mining sector has been criticized by environmental scholars and the Liberian Environmental Protection Agency for its effects on conservation and biodiversity.
 In contrast to the abundance of mineral wealth in Liberia, water resources are vulnerable to environmental impacts from mining activities.
 Unless appropriate corrective actions are taken, the mining sector is expected to place further degradation on the country's undeveloped water resources.
 Forest areas are used for the deposit of waste rocks from many Liberian mines, especially after the end of the second civil war.
 Overburden, rocks and tailings are deposited in the surrounding forest areas, especially around major mines such as the Nimba mine.
 This poses a threat to wildlife and ecological balance in these areas.

 A large contributor to pollution has been foreign involvement in industrial mining and agriculture industries.